Binary Linear Codes, Dimers and Hypermatrices: Kasteleyn 3-matrices

 Analogously by the construction of $\sign_1$ we have that for each $\s_1$ and each $\s_2$, if $\prod_j A_{j\s_1(j)\s_2(j)}\neq 0$ then

 Hence

 \end{proof}

 In the introduction we defined the triadjacency 3-matrix of a triangular configuration as the adjacency matrix of the {\em edges} of the triangles.
 We also defined a {\em matching} of a triangular configuration as a set of edge-disjoint triangles.
-In this section it is advantageous to consider any 3-matrix with $0,1$ entries as the adjacency matrix of {\em vertices} of a triangular configuration.
-Hence we need the following notions.
+In this section we concentrate on the vertices rather than on the edges.

 A triangular configuration $\Delta$ is {\em vertex-tripartite} if vertices of $\Delta$ can be divided into three disjoint sets $V_1,V_2,V_3$ such that every triangle of $\Delta$ contains one vertex from each set $V_1,V_2,V_3$.
 We call the sets $V_1,V_2,V_3$ vertex-tripartition of $\Delta$.